 In master's programs, the curriculum is designed to make the students systematically understand life science and its related fields.
-We offer an inherent lecture for understanding, revealing and cultivating the relationship between life science and our society.
-At our doctoral course, advanced courses in life science are lectured in addition to the seminars at the lab where each student belongs.
-This program has been conducted since 2006.
+We offer an inherent lecture for understanding, revealing, and cultivating the relationship between life science and our society.
+In our doctoral program, advanced courses in life science are offered in addition to the seminars at the lab where each student belongs.
+This program has been ongoing since 2006.